antonis-manaras/802.11/README.md

 - As of now it only reads files from /data
 - This tool checks for Deauthentication Attacks on **.pcap** files.
 It assumes that the folder(s) exist in the ***/data*** directory.e.g. */data/**file1.pcap***, */data/**file2.pcap*** etc.
 The user has to type just the name of the file (***file1.pcap***, ***file2.pcap*** etc) and make sure they exist in ***/data*** directory.

+This tool is a deliverable for the course of Wireless and Mobile Network Security, as part of Information and Communication Systems Security MSc Programm, of the University of the Aegean, Greece.